armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ### Additional Benefits provided for a Staging status

 * periodic / nightly CLI images are published by Armbian
-* Armbian will work with SBC maintainer to assure compatiblity within the [Armbian Build System](https://github.com/armbian/build)
+* best-effort support to SBC maintainer to assure compatiblity within the [Armbian Build Framework](https://github.com/armbian/build)
+* best-effort team's unique expertise to assist maintainer with general challenges
 * eligible for promotion to Standard Support

 ### Criteria for WIP status